wagnius-GmbH/slvwagner/README.md

 -   In-between angel of two vectors
 -   Get polynomial from roots
 -   Round polynomial equation
+-   Generate non linear Vector with start, end and vector length

 #### Math in yacas
 Functions start with yac_